badd-labs/badd-labs/labs/A2/README.md

 1. For exercise 1/2/3/4, submit the screenshot that runs the crawler code on your computer.
     - If there are too many results that cannot fit into a single screen, you can randomly choose two screens and do two screenshots.
 2. For exercise 2/4, submit your modified Solidity file and the screenshot that runs the code on your computer.
 The Solidity program need to be stored in a `.sol` file in plaintext format.

-For exercise 1a, 1b, 2, if you did not submit the screenshot of successful executions of your program, you will get 5 points deducted, and 10 points deducted for exercise 3.
-In addition, in exercise 3, you have to demostrate your program executed successfully for cases of one winner and two winners.
-Missing one case will result in 5 points deduction.
-For exercise 3F,  you have to demostrate your program executed successfully for cases of paying more than 12 Ether, and paying less than 12 Ether.
-Missing one case will result in 5 points deduction.